-as and sinet with a selection of the sel Readiness Manager, COVID-19 Readiness and Planning Group
+as and sinet with the office of the control of the Readiness Manager, COVID-19 Readiness and Planning Group

 AOG Readiness Workshop - Recalibrating for Delta

 What's Different About Delta?

 "The virus has got fitter.
 The virus has got faster.
 The game plan still works, but we need to implement and execute our game plan much more efficiently and much more effectively than we've ever done before"